How to Change the Narrative In Your Workplace

 - Sign up to be a SEMI Mentor and foster the next generation of innovators

 - Find more opportunities for diversity such as your supply chain

-- Nominate someone for the Spotlight on SEMI Women to establish pathways and heroes for girls and boys looking for role models
+- Nominate someone for the Excellence in Achievement Award to establish pathways and heroes for girls and boys looking for role models

 We hope you will join us as we tackle this opportunity together!